AdobeDocs/campaign-web.en/help/v8/landing-pages/lp-content.md

 * You can add conditional content to your landing pages, in the same way as you would do for an email.
 [Learn more](../personalization/conditions.md#condition-condition-builder)

+    >[!AVAILABILITY]
+    >
+    >This capability is in Limited Availability (LA).
+It is restricted to customers migrating **from Adobe Campaign Standard to Adobe Campaign v8**, and cannot be deployed on any other environment.

 ## Use the form component {#use-form-component}

 >[!CONTEXTUALHELP]